Meng Wanzhou: Personal life

-Meng's mother is Ren Zhengfei's first wife, Meng Jun, who is the daughter of Meng Dongbo, a former deputy secretary of East China Military and Administrative Committees and deputy governor of Sichuan Province.
-She has a younger brother Ren Ping (formerly Meng Ping), who also works for Huawei.
-After divorcing Meng Jun, Ren Zhengfei married Yao Ling, with whom he had another daughter, Annabel Yao, who is 25 years younger than Meng.
-Annabel Yao made a high-profile debut at Le Bal des Débutantes in Paris in November 2018.
+Meng moved to Vancouver, British Columbia, Canada, and obtained permanent residency in 2001.
+She also has had Hong Kong permanent residence since at least 2011.

-In 2007, Meng married businessman Liu Xiaozong (刘晓棕), who formerly worked for Huawei for ten years and the couple have a daughter.
+In 2007, Meng married businessman Liu Xiaozong (刘晓棕), who formerly worked for Huawei for ten years.
+The couple have a daughter, and own two multimillion-dollar residences in Vancouver.
 Meng also has three sons from a previous marriage.

-Meng and her husband own two multimillion-dollar residences in Vancouver, British Columbia.
-From 2001 to 2009, Meng was a permanent resident of Canada.

 According to media reports, Meng has high blood pressure, sleep apnea and hyperthyroidism.
 It was reported that in May 2018, she had an operation to remove her thyroid gland.